Skip to content

 The Georgia prosecutor was ordered to pay $54,000 for violating public records.

-Posted on May 3, 2025 By admin No Comments on The Georgia prosecutor was ordered to pay $54,000 for violating public records.
+Posted on May 3, 2025 admin By admin No Comments on The Georgia prosecutor was ordered to pay $54,000 for violating public records.

 A Georgia county district attorney who violated the state’s Open Records Act was forced to pay more than $54,000 in legal fees.